Commentary by Carmel Owls

 Lasting Stewardship

-As a founding member of Carmel Owls, I’d like to explain why our Great Horned Owl platform program shouldn't be limited strictly to Carmel-by-the-Sea.
+As a founding member of Carmel Owls, I’d like to explain why our Great Horned Owl platform program shouldn't be limited strictly to one specific location.

 One important consideration in wildlife conservation — particularly for the Great Horned Owl — is that territorial habitats are interconnected across the Monterey Peninsula.
 Owls do not recognize municipal boundaries.
 A breeding pair may roost in Carmel-by-the-Sea, hunt in Pebble Beach, and range into Monterey depending on prey availability, nesting pressure, and seasonal shifts.